Homepage / Bullion Coins: U.S. Mint and U.S. Bullion Coins

-The U.S. Mint and its satellite branches produce all of the Gold, Silver, and Platinum, American Eagle bullion coins.
+The U.S. Mint, along with its satellite branches in West Point, San Francisco, and Philadelphia, is responsible for producing all Gold, Silver, Platinum, and Palladium American Eagle bullion coins.

 To provide maximum availability to the public, the United States Mint distributes US Bullion coins to a network of wholesalers, brokerage companies, precious metal firms, coin dealers, and participating banks known as the "Authorized Purchasers."

-The U.S. Mint does not sell any bullion coins directly through their website.
+The U.S. Mint does not sell any bullion coins directly through its website.

-After the U.S. Constitution had been ratified, the Secretary of the Treasury Alexander Hamilton prepared plans for a National Mint.
+Nine years after the United States won its Independence from Britain and the ratification of the U.S. Constitution, the Secretary of the Treasury, Alexander Hamilton, prepared plans for a National Mint.

-President George Washington appointed David Rittenhouse, who was the former treasurer of Pennsylvania, to be the first Director of the United States Mint.
+After the U.S. Congress passed the Coinage Act of April 2, 1792, President George Washington appointed David Rittenhouse, the former treasurer of Pennsylvania, to be the first Director of the United States Mint.

-Silver “half dimes” were the first official United States coinage struck by the mint, it is rumored that the silver came from George and Martha Washington's very own silverware.
+Half dimes made of silver were the first official United States coinage; it is a rumor that the silver for the half dimes came from George and Martha Washington's very own silverware.

-Under Rittenhouse, in March of 1793, the US Mint produced its first circulated coins, 11,178 copper cents.
+Under Rittenhouse, on March of 1793, the US Mint produced its first circulated coins, 11,178 copper cents.

 In 1871, Congress approved a commemorative medal in Rittenhouse's honor.

-Shortly after David Rittenhouse was appointed, as the Director of the U.S. Mint, on July 18, 1792, he purchased two lots of land, in Philadelphia, at Seventh Street and 631 Filbert Street, for $4,266.66.
+Shortly after David Rittenhouse became the Director of the U.S. Mint, he purchased two lots of land in Philadelphia, at Seventh Street and 631 Filbert Street, for $4,266.66.

-The newly built U.S. Mint site consisted of the "Ye Olde Mint" building, a smelter house, a mill house and in the basement of the Mint, large brick vaults were constructed to contain gold, silver, copper bullion bars, and pressed coins.
+The newly built U.S. Mint site consisted of the "Ye Olde Mint" building, a smelter house, a mill house, and in the basement of the Mint, large brick vaults contained gold, silver, copper bullion bars, and pressed coins.

 The Ye Olde Mint produced coins at this location for more than 20 years.

-Unfortunately, in 1816, there was a fire at the Olde Mint, it destroyed the smelter house and the mill house.
+Unfortunately, in 1816, a fire broke out at Ye Olde Mint, and it destroyed the smelter house and the mill house.

-The mill house burned to the ground and was replaced with a
+The mill house burned to the ground.
+Replacing it was a

-large brick building; it included a new powerful steam engine in the basement to run the coin pressing machinery, on the floor above.
+large brick building included a new powerful steam engine in the basement to run the coin-pressing machinery on the floor above.

-In 1833, all U.S. Mint operations were moved to the second Philadelphia Mint location and the property where the first U.S. Mint stood, was sold.
+In 1833, all U.S. Mint operations moved to the second Philadelphia Mint location, and the U.S. Mint sold Ye Olde Mint.

-The "Ye Olde Mint" building was demolished a few years after the photo above was taken, in 1908.
+The "Ye Olde Mint" building was demolished a few years after the photo above was taken.

 In contrast concerning the production of capacity; the modern-day Philadelphia Mint can strike as many as one million coins in a half-hour whereas it would have taken the “Ye Olde Mint” three years to produce the same amount of coins.

-The initials found on the bottom half of U.S. minted coinage are those of the coin's Designer, and the Engraver.
+The initials on the bottom half of U.S.-minted coinage are those of the Designer and the Engraver.

-If the coin has the same designer and engraver, there is no specification as to which side of the coin the initials will be found, however, they will be found somewhere on the bottom half of the coin.
+If the coin has the same designer and engraver, there is no specification as to where the initials are found, except that they will be found somewhere on the bottom half of the coin.

-The "Face Value" of a bullion coin, does not represent the "Real Value" of a precious metal bullion coin.
+The "Face Value" of a bullion coin does not represent the "Intrinsic Value" of a precious metal bullion coin.

-US Bullion Coins are bought and sold based on the current market spot price of gold, silver or platinum, plus a small premium to cover minting, handling, distribution, and marketing costs.
+US Bullion Coins are bought and sold based on the current market spot price of gold, silver, or platinum, plus a premium to cover minting, handling, distribution, and marketing costs.